 The Mission of the Starkey Swine Center is to produce high quality animals for both the meat and bio-medical research markets, while supporting the research, teaching and public service activities of Clemson University.
 This is accomplished while keeping all facilities fully SCDHEC licensed and AAALAC accredited.

 About the Starkey Center

-The Clemson University Starkey Center is a "Farrow-to-Finish" operation that breeds swine and gets them to market weight.
-Our average breeding herd consists of 100 females and 6 males, with several breeds represented.
-Our three main breeds are Duroc, Yorkshire, and Landrace with numerous crosses as well.
+The Clemson University Starkey Center is a "Farrow-to-Finish" operation that has the ablility to breed and raise the offspring to market weight.
+Our average breeding herd consists of 20 females and 1 male.
 The farm is a vital part of teaching and research for programs in Animal and Veterinary Science and other University departments.
 High quality swine are produced for commercial, biomedical, the Cooperative Extension Service, as well as Public Service Activities (PSA).
 The Starkey Center is also used to host a variety of youth-based activities, including 4-H and FFA, school field trips, and judging clinics.